abimouloud/ViT-CNN/README.md

 # ViT-CNN
-the code will be soon publicly available,
+the codes will be soon publicly available,